Jeff Wayne's The War of the Worlds (1998 video game): Music

 The game features an instrumental techno/electronica soundtrack, consisting of eight remixed tracks from Jeff Wayne's Musical Version of The War of the Worlds.
 These remixes were arranged, engineered, programmed and mixed by the musical group Max Mondo, along with Stephen Murphy.
 Jeff Wayne himself oversaw the remixing process.

 There are four Red Book audio tracks on each disc.
 Two of them play during the war map screen and the other two play during a battle.
 A music player is included within the game's menu.

 The music was re-used for the PlayStation game the following year, but Dead London was omitted as it was felt it did not fit with the atmosphere of said game.

 Impact

 It was one of the earlier real-time strategy games to use 3D models instead of sprites for units.
 The game also features 3D terrain, which can be used strategically.
 The game suffered from significant performance problems on the hardware of the time, mainly due to the sheer number of vehicles on screen (often thanks to the Humans) as well as the fact there is no 3D hardware support.

-Some of the introductory animations of the game featuring the scenes on Mars were later recreated for the War of the Worlds live show.
+Some of the introductory animations of the game featuring the scenes on Mars were later recreated for the War of the Worlds live show, with some dialogue from these scenes re-used (from Mars being declared to be no longer capable of sustaining life up to mentioning the modifications to the Martians' technologies being able to overwhelm the human defences).
+The dialogue would be re-recorded for the New Generation version (while adding a new line of dialogue where the Martians declare that "It is time for Mars to thrive again on Earth's young, unprotected soil.").

 Reception

-The game received average reviews from critics.
+The game received mixed to average reviews from critics.